roddicki/phonegap-gps-map/README.md

 # phonegap-gps-map
 This is a basic phonegap application that is ready for testing and further development.
-Note it does not contain a config.xml file
+Note it does not contain a config.xml file.
 This application checks the device gps and displays the location on a google map.

 How to use